vsb-js/example-be-w-2022/README.md

 ## Config files

 All important application settings are located in main config file `config.js`.
-It allows you to set host, port, custom headers and cors origins.
+It allows you to set host, port, custom response [headers](https://developer.mozilla.org/en-US/docs/Glossary/Response_header) and [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) origins.

 ## Prettier

 [Prettier](https://www.npmjs.com/package/prettier) is awesome tool which formats your code automatically into human readable form.
 Pretty cool, right?
 Simply run `npm run fix` and prettier will do the rest.
-You can define your own settings in `.prettierrc` file.
+You can define your own [settings](https://prettier.io/docs/en/options.html) in `.prettierrc` file.

 ## Prisma

-[Prisma](https://www.npmjs.com/package/prisma) is great ORM which simplify database use.
+[Prisma](https://www.npmjs.com/package/prisma) is great ORM which simplifies database use.
 This project uses for simplicity Sqlite3 but many other databases are available.
-Prisma-cli allows you to manage you database with actions under `prisma` command.
-Database is created from schema file `prisma/schema.prisma`.
+Prisma-cli allows you to manage you database from CLI by actions under `prisma` command.
+Database is created from [schema](https://www.prisma.io/docs/concepts/components/prisma-schema) file `prisma/schema.prisma`.

 - To create your first migration and generate database schema run `dotenv -e .env.development -- prisma migrate dev --name init`.
 - To apply all waiting migrations run `dotenv -e .env.development -- prisma migrate deploy`.